 The program narrative should be double-spaced, using a standard 12-point font (Times New Roman preferred); have no less than 1-inch margins; and should not exceed 25 pages.
 Pages should be numbered.
 If the program narrative fails to comply with these length-related restrictions, OVC may consider such noncompliance in peer review and in final award decisions.
+Attachments that demonstrate the information provided in the application (e.g., resumes, sample deliverables) will not be counted toward the page limit.

-The following sections should be included as part of the program narrative.
+The following sections should be included as part of the program narrative: